GregoryGreen/Covid-19/README.md

 Performing basic data cleaning and querying on MS SQL Server to explore insights out of the data

-Constructing visaualizaions on Tableau Public (including forecast analysis to predict the trend of Percent of population infected in some specific countries).
+Constructing visualizations on Tableau Public (including forecast analysis to predict the trend of Percent of population infected in some specific countries).

 4 key areas interests me for me to perform further analysis:
 - % Population Infected Per Country